 The second template is a self-assessment to help staff members prepare.
 This provides a useful approach that helps staff members ‘self-manage’ and take responsibility for their performance.

 Remember it’s not about measuring personalities.
 It’s all about reviewing behaviors and outcomes that help you work collectively together to reach your business goals.
 With this approach, you can really have meaningful conversations with your staff and managers.

-Every day, Grad Mentor speaks to smart, ambitious and outgoing students about starting their professional career in accountancy, financial planning or information technology.
-They provide a highly qualified conduit between graduates and the industry, by identifying top performers and introducing them to workplaces.
-The process allows each client to work with their chosen graduate prior to offering them full-time employment.
+Alisdair is the Founder of Grad Mentor, who provide a highly qualified conduit between graduates and the accountancy, financial planning and information technology industries.
+By identifying top performers and introducing them to workplaces, they allow each client to work with their chosen graduate prior to offering them full-time employment.